 NO ASSIGNMENT WILL BE ACCEPTED after the due date and time for online submission except for compelling reasons such as illness, personal distress, family emergency or other unforeseen circumstance.
-Please contact Dr S by e-mail (john.sievenpiper@utoronto.ca) to request an extension, prior to the due date, if possible.
+Please contact Dr S or Dr. C by e-mail (john.sievenpiper@utoronto.ca or laura.chiavaroli@utoronto.ca) to request an extension, prior to the due date, if possible.
 A very brief explanation of why you are requesting an extension is required.
 This can be a written explanation from you or completion of the Absence Declaration tool.
 Verbal explanations can also be provided.
-Please e-mail Dr. S to set up an appointment.
+Please e-mail Dr. S or Dr. C to set up an appointment.
 All information is treated as confidential.
 Students dealing with intense or ongoing personal distress or chronic illness, who may need special and continuing accommodation, are advised to discuss their situation with their college registrar and consider contacting Accessibility Services (See item below for more info on Accessibility Services).